seanyoung/hyperledger-hip/HIPs/solang.md

 both Parity and Solana matures, the development focus is supposedly shifting to performance improvements and new features to the Solidity language.

+The Web3 Foundation funds gitcoin bounties for [certain issues](https://github.com/hyperledger-labs/solang/issues?q=is%3Aissue++label%3Abounty-M%2Cbounty-S%2Cbounty-L).
+These are small bounties (about 400US$) for small issues.

 # How To

 The source code is hosted on [github](https://github.com/hyperledger-labs/Solang)